 The site is also located directly to the north of the Grove Crescent conservation area and immediately to the south of the Fairfield/Knight's Park conservation area.

 In 2012, Kingston University completed a £11.4m refurbishment of the existing buildings to create a new reception gallery and improved studio spaces.
-However in order to address the needs of the University's most popular degree programmes and to maintain its success the Faculty of Art, Design and Architecture needs additional teaching and learning spaces.
+However in order to address the needs of the University's most popular degree programmes and to maintain its success, Kingston School of Art needs additional teaching and learning spaces.
 As one of the top institutions in the country, we are seeking a building that reflects, and maintains, our status.

-An £11.4m refurbishment programme was undertaken in 2012 but, to properly support our highly successful Faculty of Art, Design and Architecture, additional teaching and learning space is required.
+An £11.4m refurbishment programme was undertaken in 2012 but, to properly support our highly successful Kingston School of Art, additional teaching and learning space is required.

 1 and 2.
 New Extension building: Existing circulation is confusing.
 Rather than redevelop or extend, we propose to reorganise the existing spaces to improve circulation and use of space.
 We would like to re-clad the existing New Extension building to enhance its tired appearance.